james-wang-sage/FtcRobotController/doc/AutoMode-Guide-DECODE-NoIntake.md

 Fallback (more robust once you know IDs at your event):
 - Maintain a whitelist set of goal-tag IDs and only accept detections with IDs in that set.

+### Hardware Name Consistency (recommended)

+FTC hardware devices are looked up by **string name** from the Driver Station configuration.
+To avoid typos and drift between Auto/TeleOp, keep all device names in one place:

+- `TeamCode/src/main/java/org/firstinspires/ftc/teamcode/pickle/PickleHardwareNames.java`

 ---

 ## Recommended Auto Flow (No Intake)